Plasma Instabilities Dominate Radioactive Transients Magnetic Fields: The self-confinement of leptons in Type Ia and Core-Collapse Supernovae, and Kilonovae: Implications for Radioactive Transients

 This evolution is shown in Figure~\ref{fig:B_sat_prog}a as the lighter violet band, which encompasses the range of possible progenitor magnetic field evolution, with the typical parameters shown as the dotted line.
 The saturated magnetic field generated by the plasma instability exceeds the progenitor magnetic field within hours of explosion for our typical cases, and by $t \approx 1$\,day even for the most extreme scenarios.
 Furthermore, this field remains stronger than the typical interstellar medium (ISM) magnetic field until around $10^5$\,days.

 With this magnetic field evolution, prompt synchrotron emission from the high-energy positrons is expected to peak in the $100\,\mathrm{MHz}$ to $1\,\mathrm{GHz}$ range, $\sim20$ days after the explosion.
-However, for radio observatories such as LOFAR, SKAO and future radio facilities to be able to detect radio signatures from high-energy positrons, SNe~Ia must be (1) Galactic or local-group SNe, and (2) in extremely clean environments with no circumstellar material.
+However, for radio observatories such as LOw Frequency ARray (LOFAR), Square Kilometre Array Observatory (SKAO) and future radio facilities to be able to detect radio signatures from high-energy positrons, SNe~Ia must be (1) Galactic or local-group SNe, and (2) in extremely clean environments with no CSM.
 More details on synchrotron emission from SNe~Ia positrons and its detectability are given in Appendix~\ref{app:synch}.